fabien-colonnier/MyWebsite/pages/emma.md

 <h3> Main frame </h3>
 <p style="text-align: justify; text-justify: inter-word;">
-From the CAD design, we cut, bent and weld tubes to realize the frame.
+From the CAD design, we cut, bent and welded tubes to make the frame.
 </p>

 <div id="gallery_container"></div>